opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 Building a dynamic dashboard - step by step !
 =============================================

-The aim of this cookbook is to show how to create very easily a simple dashboard by playing with the following features :
+The aim of this tutorial is to create very easily a dashboard by using widgets, AngularJS and CSS tools provided by OpenDataSoft platform.

 Basics
  - pick up a dataset